aidenprice/LandgateAPITest-Journal-Article/05 - Literature Review.md

 ### Web Service Evaluation

-The OASIS Web Services Quality Factors {Kim:2012wm} defined six quality factors with 28 sub-categories.
+The OASIS Web Services Quality Factors {Kim:2012wm} defined six quality factors with 28 subcategories.

     1. Business Value Quality - the value arising from using a web service as compared to the cost.
     2. Service Level Measurement Quality - the service responsiveness from a client's point of view, including time and success criteria.